Cyclus User Guide

 Several useful archetypes have been developed by the community outside the purview of the Cyclus project itself and are listed here.
 These archetypes do not necessarily adhere to the same standards of quality (documentation, testint, etc.) as Cyclus and Cycamore code - users are responsible for evaluating their suitability.

-The University of Texas - Austin is developing a set of archetypes for fuel fabrication and reactors that rely on interpolation tables for more accurate prediction of fresh fuel compositions and estimates of fuel depletion.
+The University of Texas - Austin developed a set of archetypes for fuel fabrication and reactors that rely on interpolation tables for more accurate prediction of fresh fuel compositions and estimates of fuel depletion.

-The University of Tennessee is working with Oak Ridge National Lab to develop archetypes that will use ORIGEN calculations to improve the estimate of nuclear fuel properties.
+The University of Tennessee worked with Oak Ridge National Lab to develop archetypes that will use ORIGEN calculations to improve the estimate of nuclear fuel properties.

 Facility archetypes that utilize a random number generator to create non-deterministic behaviors.
 General methods controlling the behavior (including random number generation and Gaussian distributions) are defined in the behavior functions.